hynek/structlog/docs/performance.md

   You can still configure `logging` for packages that you don't control, but avoid it for your *own* log entries.

-- Use a faster JSON serializer than the standard library.
+- Configure {class}`~structlog.processors.JSONRenderer` to use a faster JSON serializer than the standard library.
   Possible alternatives are among others are [*orjson*], [*msgspec*], or [RapidJSON](https://pypi.org/project/python-rapidjson/).

 - Be conscious about whether and how you use *structlog*'s *asyncio* support.